florianeggers/florianeggers.github.io/index.md

 ## Hey Hey people!
 Welcome to this small wiki.
 It hosts anything from syntax reminders and code snippets to workflows and template files.
-It's mostly meant for my own personal use, so the selection of content might seem a bit messy at times :)
+It's mostly meant for my own personal use, so the selection of content might seem a bit random at times :)

 ### Who am I?
 My name's Florian and I'm an FX TD currently living and working in London.
 I consider myself a pretty technical person, love tinkering with setups and tools and like to cause all kinds of mayhem for film and TV (and the occasional animated project).